ben854719/Chatbot-Speech-Recognition-in-Generative-AI/README.md

 Features:

 - Speech-to-Text Conversion: Uses Google Speech API to accurately transcribe economic insights from Toronto Dominion Economics audio files.

-- Natural Language Processing (NLP): Extracts key economic indicators and generates structured responses.
+- Natural Language Processing (NLP): Extracts key economic indicators and generates structured responses.-
--
 - Template-Based Answers: Provides consistent, accurate responses to financial inquiries using predefined templates.
--
 - Secure Data Handling: Ensures compliance with data security regulations for financial and economic information.
 - Industry Integration: Designed for potential adoption in banking, finance, and economic research sectors.
 -
 -  Usage Instructions:
+-
 - Upload an Audio File: Users can input recorded economic analysis from Toronto Dominion Economics.
--
 - Speech Recognition & Transcription: The chatbot processes the audio using Google Speech-to-Text.
--
 - Data Analysis & NLP Processing: Economic data is extracted and formatted into structured responses.
--
 - Response Generation: The chatbot replies with insightful answers based on economic trends and financial projections.
--
 - User Query Interaction: Users can ask follow-up questions to refine their understanding of the economic outlook.